 Support for DotGov Mail is maintained by Netwurx, LLC.
 The following information and pages were created to solve many issues like setting up your email on a mail client, like Thunderbird.
 What you can do to login if your login fails (via webmail).
 Where to find additional help, when needed.

 Additionally, when advanced support is needed by calling, besides not being able to log in to your email.
 There are some very strict policies in place to prevent social engineering from unauthorized individuals from gaining access to your email account.
 The support staff can not circumvent these rules in any way.
 The only person that can allow this to change is the designated Account Administrator contacting support from the Account Administrator’s email address or phone number on file.
 Any other unknown contact is treated as unauthorized unless those people are listed with emails and phone numbers authorized for support under the account.
+For users over 10 accounts, your entity will need a designated support person to manage your accounts.

 This is for your security of your information.
 The best policy is to give DotGov Mail a list of authorized phone numbers that users will be calling in from and their individual security information they can give support to verify their identity.